-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities.
+There was no practice manager; the role was performed by one of the partners who delegated certain lead roles and responsibilities to other staff members.
+However, some staff told us on the day of inspection that due to the absence of a practice manager they felt their roles had been extended beyond their original remits. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.